Endometriosis affects between 5 & 10% of Australian menstruating women

 There is a substantial body of anecdotal evidence in support of transcutaneous electrical nerve stimulation (TENS) therapy for treating the pain associated with endometriosis.

 Due to a lack of research, there is no specific clinical evidence relating to endometriosis related symptoms and TENS pain relief.
+However there is broad evidence that low frequency TENS therapy does increase levels of beta-endorphin.

 Weighing the benefits